-

 A snowflake and global warming: Is there any connection?

 In 2018, I was in my childhood house – a large house in a small village – precisely speaking Pakhapani, Gwadi, Nepal.
-Other than trees, houses and a few elders, the witness of my growth was not there anymore – no friends,…
+Other than trees, houses and a few elders, the witnesses to my growth were not there anymore – no friends,…

 Read More » -